-- Set gain to 0 dB
+- · Set gain to 0 dB

 - Disable autogain

 - Set offset to 0

 - Record a set of dark images (put lens cap on)

-- Acquisition Control

-Analog Control

-- Analog Control ✓ Gain Selector

-- Gain (dB)

-- Black Level Selector Black Level (Offset)

-- Gain Auto Gain Speed

 6.2.4 Look-up table

 The look-up table feature (LUT) lets the user define certain values to every bit value that comes from the ADC.
 To visualize a LUT a curve diagram can be used, similar to the diagrams used in photo editing software.